Configure the hardware serial port for serial operation.

 In automatic background mode the hardware serial input is fully automated.
 Serial data received by the hardware pin is saved into the scratchpad memory area as soon as it is received.
 Upon the hsersetup command the serial pointer (hserptr) is reset to 0.
 When a byte is received it is saved to this scratchpad address, the hserptr variable is incremented and the hserinflag flag is set (must be cleared by user software).
 Therefore the value 'hserptr -1' indicates the last byte written, and 'hserinflag = 1' indicates a byte has been received (see also the setintflags command).
 The scratchpad is a circular buffer that overflows without warning.

-When bit1 is 0, the serial output polarity is 'True' which is same as a 'Txxx' baud rate in the 'serout' command.
+When bit1 is 0, the serial output polarity is 'True' which is the same as a 'Txxx' baud rate in the 'serout' command.
 In this state the pin idles high and pulses low.
-This is the state normally used with a MAX232 type inverter for computer connection.
+This is the state normally used with a MAX232 type inverter for computer connection and most likely the appropriate setting when directly connecting to devices which are described as having a 'UART serial' connection.

-When bit1 is 1, the serial output polarity is 'Inverted' which is same as a 'Nxxx' baud rate in the 'serout' command.
+When bit1 is 1, the serial output polarity is 'Inverted' which is the same as an 'Nxxx' baud rate in the 'serout' command.
 In this state the pin idles low and pulses high.
-This is the state normally used with third party devices (e.g. an AXE033 serial LCD) or director 'resistor' connection to a PC.
+This is the state normally used with modules such as the AXE033 and AXE133 serial LCD displays and for direct 'resistor' connection to a PC.
+This is usually the appropriate setting when connecting to devices which are described as having an 'RS232 serial' connection.

 Advanced Technical Information